 Eligibility: All 44 teams at the RBPC are eligible to receive this prize, regardless of where a team finishes at the competition, but it is anticipated that the TiE Angel Investment Prize will be awarded to a Finalist at the RBPC, as selected by the TiE Angels, most likely in the form of a Convertible Debt Note.

-TMC Innovation’s independent programs are the bridge that connects the best minds in medicine at the Texas Medical Center member hospitals with world-class researchers, scientists, engineers and investors.
-Only at TMC Innovation can pioneering life science startups be embedded into a community that fosters growth by giving them access to substantial clinical validation while building demand for their product in the world’s largest medical marketplace - the Texas Medical Center.
+TMC Innovation partners with founders to connect them with world-class researchers, scientists, engineers and investors in the Texas Medical Center community.
+Only at TMC Innovation can pioneering health and life science startups be embedded into a community that fosters growth by giving them access to substantial clinical validation while building demand for their product in the world’s largest medical marketplace - the Texas Medical Center.

-TMC Innovation will select a promising life science startup at the RBPC to participate in the exclusive TMCx bootcamp - a 4-week rally of customer and stakeholder engagement.
-Upon successful completion of the TMCx accelerator program and due diligence, the TMC Venture Fund will look to invest $100,000 into the awarded Company.
+TMC Innovation will select a promising life science startup at the RBPC to participate in our Accelerator Bootcamp - a 2 week immersion with customer and stakeholder engagement.
+Following Bootcamp, a subset of companies are invited into the Accelerator, a six month program focused on maturing these strategic relationships.
+Upon successful completion of the Accelerator and due diligence, the TMC Venture Fund will seek to invest $250,000.

 The nCourage Entrepreneurs Investment Group members are successful women entrepreneurs and investors from across the US who believe in supporting passionate entrepreneurs who are making a difference. nCourage is celebrating its 11th year in supporting the RBPC this year with this award.
 The group will select a team to award a $50,000 investment prize to a team that includes:

 - A woman as CEO or as a member of founding leadership team, and